 For more on personhood and how to defend your pro-life stance, request a free Apologetics 101 or 201 training from your SFLA Regional Coordinator!
 Email [yourstate]@studentsforlife.org to request yours.

 SFLA & Personhood Laws

 Personhood laws that could be passed in the future would recognize that a human being becomes a person at the moment of fertilization.
 For pro-lifers, it seems like there would be no hesitation to vote “yes” on these bills.

 However, the debate rages among those in the “mushy” middle, and pro-abortion activists: would personhood laws ban birth control and IVF?
 And a similar debate rages within the pro-life movement: are these laws a “silver bullet” that will ultimately ban all abortions in the nation?
-Or will their passage in one state cause the Supreme Court to uphold Roe v.
-Wade and Doe v.
-Bolton and further cement the false notation of abortion rights in America?
+Or will their passage in one state cause the powers that be in Washington, D.C. to further cement the false notation of abortion rights in America?